“10% of book sales on this page will be donated to support Triangle Ultimate’s Community Investment Initiatives — thank you for your support!”

 You may be surprised how much you didn’t know happened… or at least the details you didn’t know about.
 And of course it covers much of what happened on the field especially at the National Championships.
 Over 600 players and over 200 teams are highlighted plus a huge gallery of the best photos taken over the past 14 years is included.

-Additionally, a third book, Vol. III, covering the history of the Disc, Rules & SOTG and the Hall of Fame will be available as an “eBook” in late June 2019.
+Additionally, a third book, Vol. III, covering the history of the Disc, Rules & SOTG and the Hall of Fame is available as an “eBook”.

 Vol. I (1968-2004) (reprinted version of “ULTIMATE–The First Four Decades” – 208 pages)